westbardkiwi/codeComment/README.md

 Make code better where possible.

 Functions are underneath those darn global variables.
-Sometimes, there are calls to other prgrams.
+Sometimes, there are calls to other programs.
 Working out resolution for when references call outside program.

 Calls are at the last segment of the program.
 Again I am not the